Subjective Quality Database and Objective Study of Compressed Point Clouds With 6DoF Head-Mounted Display: Related Works

-Projection-based metrics project both reference and test point clouds into six planes of their bounding boxes~\cite{torlig_novel_2018} or more planes, then compute the average scores of projected images evaluated by the state-of-the-art image quality metrics.
+Projection-based metrics project both reference and test point clouds onto six planes of their bounding boxes~\cite{torlig_novel_2018} or more planes, then compute the average scores of the structural data, i.e., projected images, by the state-of-the-art image quality metrics.
 In~\cite{alexiou_exploiting_2019}, projection-based objective quality assessment was extended by assigning weights to perspectives based on user interactivity data.
-The authors identified additional views does not severely improve the prediction of subjective visual quality.

-The subjective PCQA databases are the basis of the development of objective PCQA methods.
-But traditional PCQA databases fail to consider the immersive VR environment, and datasets of large scales and various contents in the immersive 6DoF VR environment are expected to be established under a normative framework of PCQA.
+The authors identified that there is not much difference when using additional views.
+Yang \textit{et al.}~\cite{9238424} proposed a projection-based method via perspective projection onto six planar and extracted global and local features of depth and color images obtained by projection.
+However, occlusion and dislocation are inevitable for projecting point clouds onto large planes.
+Thus, we build a subjective PCQA database in the immersive 6DoF VR environment and propose two projection-based objective evaluation methods.